 Of course, after each passing year, there are new baits that make it into my boat.
 The usual suspects always seem to remain the same though.

 There are so many baits out there designed to be fished under a variety of different conditions I try to keep at least a couple baits that can be fished all year long.
 The lipless crankbait, for example, has always remained in my tackle box because of its versatility.

-When building your tackle box remember to keep things simple and occasionally try making it a habit of yours to clear out all those unproductive baits.
+When building your tackle box remember to keep things simple and every once in a while, try making it a habit of your to clear out all those unproductive baits.
 It will make bait selection a whole lot easier and surely help reduce clutter.